reuben-thomas/fyp-moovita/README.md

 ## circle_road_gen.py
 ### Description
-circle_road_gen.py is a custom script which will generate the <point> coordinates of a circle for Gazebo's world file.
+circle_road_gen.py is a custom script which uses the NumPy library to calculate and generate the three-dimensional <point> coordinates of a circle for Gazebo's world file.
 This is primarily used to create a circular road of a certain radius and smoothness.
 The radius of the circle is calculated from the centre of the circle to the middle of the road (using Gazebo's SDF tag).

 ### Usage
-1. Download the circle_road_gen.py script
+1. Download the circle_road_gen.py script if you have not cloned this repository

-2. Run the script
+2. Go to the script's directory
    - Open your terminal
+   - Type `cd scripts`

+3. Run the script
    - Type `python circle_road_gen.py`
    - Input your desired radius in metres
    - Input your desired smoothness in radians (lower value is smoother)
    - Copy and paste result into your world file

+## circle_wp_gen.py
+### Description
+circle_wp_gen.py is a custom script which uses the NumPy and pandas library to calculate and generate a csv file that contains two-dimensional coordinates; x-axis and y-axis in their respective columns.
+This is primarily used to generate waypoints on a circular road of a certain radius and smoothness.
+The user is given two different smoothness modes; Point mode and Angle mode.
+The radius of the circle is calculated from the centre of gazebo world.

+### Point mode
+The user is able to choose how many waypoints to generate, and the smoothness of the circular waypoint is based on how many points the user has set.
+More points means a smoother waypoint

+## Angle mode
+The user is unable to choose how many waypoints to generate, and the smoothness of the circular waypoint is based on the radian value the user has set.
+Lower values means a smoother waypoint.

+### Usage
+1. Download the circle_wp_gen.py script if you have not cloned this repository.

+2. Go to the script's directory
+   - Open your terminal
+   - Type `cd scripts`

+3. Run the script
+   - Type `python circle_wp_gen.py`
+   - Choose your desired smoothness mode
+   - Input your desired radius in metres
+   - Input your desired smoothness in number of points (if you chose Point mode) or radians (if you chose Angle mode)

 ## Launch Files
 ### gazebo.launch